bubbapizza/jQuery-iMask/Readme.md

     - onValid
     - onInvalid

+## Browser Compatibility

+  iMask is tested in Chrome, Firefox, Safari & IE.  It should work in any browser.
+If there are any issues, please report them.

 The core code for the iMask plugin was originally created for MooTools by Fabio Zendhi Nagao (http://zendold.lojcomm.com.br/imask/)